-- 1. Challenge pupils to draw their new uniform now they have seen it online - 2.
+- 1. Challenge pupils to draw the new items of uniform/school bag etc - 2.
 Group talk around similarities and differences from the current uniform, which parts are better, smarter, etc - 3.
-If appropriate, teach the pupils how to tie a tie - 4.
-Take photographs of each pupil wearing or tying a tie - 5.
-Glue drawings and photos into journal
+Glue drawings into journal

 Lunchtime is at:

 Recent News is: